Irebamiji/rainfall-risk-nigeria/README.md

 * Geospatial visualization of rainfall patterns across Nigeria
 * A machine learning model (Random Forest) to predict flood risk
 * Feature-based analysis using rainfall, humidity, and temperature

-These additions demonstrate the ability to move from descriptive analysis to predictive insights.

 ## Tools Used